 On the 2026 Ballot — Favored but Watch 2014 Precedent

-Warner IS on the 2026 ballot as a Class 3 senator.
+Warner IS on the 2026 Senate ballot as a Class 3 senator.
 Virginia now leans approximately D+5 after a decade of demographic transformation in Northern Virginia suburbs.
-Warner is expected to be a strong favorite.
+Warner is expected to be a strong favorite — track the generic ballot for national environment signals.
 However, his 2014 near-miss against Ed Gillespie — a D+0.8 squeaker in a Republican wave year — serves as a reminder that his seat is not completely safe in adverse national conditions.
-With the Trump administration's aggressive cuts to the federal workforce (heavily concentrated in Northern Virginia), Warner's race has unusual local dimensions that could benefit him.
+With the Trump administration's aggressive cuts to the federal workforce (heavily concentrated in Northern Virginia), Warner's race has unusual local dimensions.
+Monitor Trump approval ratings for how these cuts play politically.
+See also fellow competitive Democrat Tim Kaine, Virginia's other senator.